illixion/vscode-vibrancy-continued/README.md

 *value: 0.0 ~ 1*

+#### vscode_vibrancy.preventFlash

+Use an alternative method to prevent window flashing when resizing.
+Eliminates the need for a refresh interval, but may be less compatible in some cases.

+*boolean, default is true*

 #### vscode_vibrancy.refreshInterval

 Refresh interval (in milliseconds) for making the background transparent after window resizing.
 Lower values make the update less visible at the cost of increased CPU utilization.
+Ignored when using "Prevent Flash" method.

 *value: 1 ~ 1000, default is 10*